agmyomyat/eiga/README.md

 ## License

-the project is no longer active. so there is no license just you can browsed around, learn or fork. just do whatever you want
+the project is no longer active. so there is no license just you can browse around, learn or fork. just do whatever you want